TUW-GEO/Equi7Grid/docs/webviewer/index.md

 :::{note}
 The 3D view renders with CesiumJS, which requires WebGL in the background.
 It may happen that your browser displays an error in the console like this: "Browser supports WebGL, but initialization failed".
 Check your performance settings and allow hardware acceleration if possible.
 Please switch to a different browser if this is not working.

+In Firefox, you may need to enable hardware acceleration by going to `about:config` and setting `webgl.force-enabled` to `true`.
 :::

 ![globe](images/2d_view.png)